Skip to main content

 The task gradient is projected onto the tangent space of the viability manifold.

-mount std.math.autodiff.grad;
+mount core.math.autodiff.grad;

 /// Constraint-aware optimiser — projects gradient onto the viability manifold